Spider-Island: Spider-Island

-The following day, Peter discovers from Doctor Strange that the psychic blindspot that was put in place to protect his secret identity has now been compromised.
+The following day, Peter discovers from Doctor Strange that the psychic blindspot created to protect his secret identity has now been compromised.
 This was due to Peter revealing his spider-powers in a viral video to encourage other New Yorkers to use their new spider-powers for good.
 As a result of this, Carlie is able to deduce who Peter actually is.
 Tired of being lied to, Carlie accuses Peter of being a mask for his "true self" and breaks up with him.
 Peter locates Mary Jane and administers the antidote to her, albeit with some reluctance on her part.
 The two bond with each other over their recent experiences.
 Mary Jane tells Peter to look at the Empire State Building, onto which is projected a red and blue color scheme.
 This is the citizens of New York's way of saying "thank you" to Spider-Man for his heroic deeds during the crisis.

 Spider-Island: Amazing Spider-Girl

 As Anya Corazon tries to figure out her past, she and her friend Rocky are attacked by the Sisterhood of the Wasp (a misguided monster sect who are "fabled enemies of the spiders") who are targeting Anya.
 Anya gets Rocky to safety and changes into Spider-Girl.
-She ends up getting an unlikely ally in the Hobgoblin who flies her to Kingpin.
+She ends up getting an unlikely ally in the Hobgoblin, who flies her to Kingpin.
 When Spider-Girl asks why Kingpin wants her help, Kingpin reveals that he and his men have developed spider powers, and are being targeted by the Sisterhood of the Wasp.
 He tells Spider-Girl where he has found the location of the Central Wasp Nest.
 Madame Web tells Spider-Girl she will need to team up with her "enemy" when the Sisterhood's leader All-Mother plans to release a poison that will kill anyone with spider powers.
 Spider-Girl and the Hand end up fighting the soldiers of the Sisterhood of the Wasp to keep them from releasing the poison.
 When the soldiers take to the skies, they are shot down by the Hand archers.
 Spider-Girl rushes to take down the All-Mother, but runs into Madame Web.
 She tells Spider-Girl she still needs to team up with her "enemy".
 Spider-Girl realizes she has to team up with the All-Mother to halt the mob of mutated New York natives.
 They are successful.
 Hobgoblin does not acknowledge the end of battle and attacks the All-Mother.
 This angers the Kingpin, but Spider-Girl convinces him to let Hobgoblin live.
 The story ends with Spider-Girl getting administered the cure, though it is seen that she still has retained some spider powers when she swings away from the Kingpin.